The History of the Mill

 We started renovating the house before my retirement in 2002.
 The majority of work was done prior to moving in, in November 2004.
 Since then we have finished the house, renovated the former village petrol garage, constructed a new garden and leat walls, installed drainage and access ramps, built the porch, the new forge and workshop.

-Over the next few years we hope to generate electricity from the wheel.
-There is a collection of heavy, cast iron, belt driven machinery which will ultimately be connected to the wheel to create a working museum for all to enjoy.
+We are now able to generate a small amount of electricity from the wheel.
+There is a collection of heavy, cast iron, belt driven machinery which is gradually being restored and connected to the wheel to create a working mill for all to enjoy.

 Our dream for the future.